 18 units must be taken per semester.

 - Have a cumulative overall grade point average of 3.0 or higher

 - Have completed a minimum of 30 units in CSUN (for transfer students) and must be currently a CSUN undergraduate student.
 Sophomore-, junior- or senior-level standing

 - Additional requirement: one Japan-related course (e.g. FLIT 250, FLIT 370, FLIT 402 or other Japan-related courses)

+Please email for an application.
 Please complete and submit program application by the deadline indicated on the application to the International and Exchange student Center.